droveda/oauth2-openidconnect-course/NOTES04.md

 ## PKCE Extension
 * Proof Key For Code Exchange
 * Extension of the Authorization Code grant type
-* Usually used by pubblic clients
+* Usually used by public clients
 * Send code_challenge with authorized requests
   * code_challenge = BASE64URL-ENCODE(SHA256(ASCII(code_verifier)))
     * the big deal here is that you can go from the **code_verifier** to the **code_challenge** but you cannot go from the **code_challenge** to the **code_verifier**